stan-dev/posteriordb/README.md

 Design choices (so far)
 -----------------------

-The main focus of the database is simplicity in data and model, both in understanding and in use.
+The main focus of the database is simplicity, both in understanding and in use.

 The following are the current design choices in designing the posterior database.